-Join David Powers for an in-depth discussion in this video Assessing the merits of strict data types, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Assessing the merits of strict data types, part of PHP: Strict Data Types.

 - [Voiceover] Now that we've explored…strict data types in PHP,…it's time to assess how they've been implemented.…To be honest, the handling of strict data types…brings to mind this famous 19th century cartoon…about the curate's egg.…When asked if he's got a bad egg,…the curate replies, "Oh no, parts of it are excellent."…So what works well?…Parameter declarations for objects, arrays,…and callable functions that have been available…since PHP 5 work really well.…